Axel-Erfurt/ExclusiveRadio/README.md

 # ExclusiveRadio
-[ExclusiveRadio](https://exclusive.radio/) Tray App for Mint/Ubuntu
+[ExclusiveRadio](https://exclusive.radio/) Tray App for Mint/Ubuntu (tested in Mint 20 / Ubuntu 20.04)

 [ExclusiveRadio](https://exclusive.radio/) is a Web Radio with 470 Channels